Baba Hari Dass: Naga Baba, Udasi Baba and Swami Nityananda Maharaj

-Darshana of Anandamayi Ma and Samadhi
+Darshana of Anandamayi Ma and samadhi

-In 1935, when Anandamayi Ma visited Almora region, he went to see her in a trance state some interpreted as samadhi (Note: "In samprajnata samadhi (super-consciousness with knowledge) there is an object as a support (alambana) for the mind.
+In 1935, when Anandamayi Ma visited Almora, he went to see her in a trance state some interpreted as samadhi (Note: "In samprajnata samadhi (super-consciousness with knowledge) there is an object as a support (alambana) for the mind.
 The support is called bija (seed), so samprajnata samadhi is classified as sabija..."
 Baba Hari Dass, Commentary, Yoga Sutras, I:51): "I heard that a woman saint was in town.
 Her name was Ananda Mayi Ma.
-I was very excited to see a woman saint... a woman who looked to be 35-40 years old.
+I was very excited to see a woman saint...a woman who looked to be 35-40 years old.
 Her eyes were closed.
 Her face looked like golden light.
 Everyone outside bowed to her and people hurriedly took her to Ranikhet to a secluded place to rest."
 He listened to a lecture by a pundit who invoked the Yoga Sutras to interpret her state of consciousness and what level of samadhi she was in.
 Intrigued, he discussed further experienced darshan and how samadhi brings knowledge of God with an older colleague in the Brahmacharya school.
 He was discouraged from viewing samadhi as an emotionally induced trance that could occur during devotional singing (Kirtan) or dancing.
 In contrast, he was told that through formal training, the regular practice of pranayama and meditation (Dhyana), samadhi could be attained and take deeper roots.

 Also in that discussion, the issue was raised of renouncing the world —becoming a sannyasi would require a radical departure from social norms compared to the householder life of grihastha, and "If everyone renounces the world, then one day all the old generation will die out and there will be no new generation."
 He agreed that such statement was quite right, however, since everyone is not meant to be a householder, the natural balance would still be sustained by everyone performing duties for the world.
 "When this thought came in my mind it removed the reality of my friend's argument.
 I felt good and did not lose my attraction for the life of renunciates."